 What happens in reality?

 It took you months to grow your following.
 In order not to annoy your fans, you send then an ad 4 or 5 times a month.
-How much did you actually make?
+How much money did you make?
 It doesn’t sound like a viable business model.

 The barrier to entry on social media is low.
 Anyone can put anything on it.
 The platforms are flooded with new fan pages or channels.
 Nobody sees those countless Facebook fan pages or YouTube channels that have no following and don’t make any money.